-In 2017 to 2018, 37.61% of the highest paid 5% council employees were women, which is slightly more than the 2016 to 2017 figure of 37.17%, but less than the 2017 to 2018 Scottish average of 54.6%.
+In 2017/18, 37.61% of the highest paid 5% council employees were women, which is slightly more than the 2016/17 figure of 37.17%, but less than the 2017/18 Scottish average of 54.6%.

 As a Harbour Authority, Orkney Islands Council provides Marine Services, which with its largely male workforce adversely impacts on the gender balance within the highest paid 5% of staff in comparison to councils that do not provide such a service.